Observation of mutual extinction and transparency in light scattering: Discussion

 When the sample is fully opaque and its size is much larger than the wavelength, the {\it angular dependence} of the scattering amplitudes, and thus of the mutual extinction and transparency, will follow the conventional dependence of the Kirchhoff integral~\cite{Born1970book}, which we used to derive our model.
-In the situation where the sample is not fully opaque, as in our experiments, the angular dependence of the scattering amplitudes will become speckle-like, starting at the large angles $\gamma$.
+In the situation where the sample is not fully opaque, as in our experiments, the angular dependence of the scattering amplitudes will become speckle-like, starting at the large angles of $\gamma$.
+From theory~\cite{Lagendijk20epl}, we expect the speckle regime to extend for very large angles, including for angles larger than $90^{o}$.

 If the sample has a mean free path $l$ much larger than its size ($l \gg L$), the angular speckle will set out in the immediate vicinity of the first zero-crossing, which itself is determined by the geometry of the sample.
 The more transparent the sample is, the more prominent the speckle will be.
 But when averaging over many realizations, the result of the Kirchhoff integral is recovered.